 North, South, East and West: When is the Best Time to Open My Swimming Pool?

-Opening your swimming pool for the season is always exciting, but timing is everything.
-The ideal time to open your pool can vary greatly, depending on where you live in the United States.
+Opening your swimming pool for the season is exciting, but the timing can be tricky.
+The U.S. has up to nine different climate regions.
+That means the best time to open your pool can vary greatly, depending on where you live in the United States.

 Northeast